SimonHegele/MapSampler/README.md

 2. **Index creation:**<br>
    Minimap2 indexing using the allowed number of threads.
 3. **Mapping:**<br>
-   All parts of the query file(s) are mapped in parallel with single-threaded Minimap2.
+   All parts of the query file(s) are mapped in parallel with single-threaded Minimap2.<br>
+   As each Minimap2 process needs to load the index, the use of multithreading for larger references is limited.
 4. **Filtering:**<br>
    All parts of query files(s) and their corresponding mapping files are proccessed in parallel.
    Because of the use of single-threaded Minimap2, query sequences and their corresponding mappings appear in the same order in their respective files.